A time-frequency method for acoustic scattering with trapping: The Fourier-based hybrid time-frequency method

 where $w_0$ and $t_0$ are fixed phase and time shift parameters chosen so that the initial conditions on $u$ in~\eqref{eq:IVBP2} are approximately satisfied over $x \in X$, and $z_0 \in \mathbb{R}^2$ is a fixed unit direction of propagation.
 Throughout the paper, we use incident fields of the form~\eqref{eq:enveloped_osc_inc_wave}.
 In this case the function $\hat{U}_{inc}$ is known explicitly so evaluation is trivial.

 A broader class of incident fields can also be considered, but the transform integrals for computing the Fourier transform of these fields are potentially highly oscillatory.
 A major focus of~\cite{anderson2020high} is the development of a windowing method that alleviates this issue.
 The windowing method also results in a separation of scales in the frequency domain that can exploited in later stages of the hybrid time-frequency solver.
 These ideas can optionally be applied in our method, allowing for more versatility in the choice of incident waves.
 However, since this is not the focus of the present manuscript, we limit our consideration of incident wavefields.
+Given that $\hat{U}_{inc}$ is accessible, we consider the problem of evaluating $u(x,t)$ at all points $X \times S$, where